richardadvocaat/ATP2intervals.icu/README.md

 1. **Setup**: Ensure you have the required Python libraries installed (`logging`, `os`, `pandas`, `requests`).
 2. **Configuration**: Update the user variables at the top of the script with your Excel file path, sheet name.
-3. **Excel Sheets**: Place the `ATP2intervals_TLA_YYYY.xlsm` and ATP_LOAD.xls in `C:\TEMP\TLA`.
-(TLA = e.g. RAA, so rename the sheet to ATP2intervals_RAA_2025.xlsm).
+3. **Excel Sheets**: Place the `ATP2intervals_TLA_YYYY.xlsm` in `C:\TEMP\TLA`.
+(TLA = e.g. RAA and YYYY = 2026, so rename the sheet to ATP2intervals_RAA_2026.xlsm).
 4. **User_Data**: In the tab User_Data you can put the athlete ID, API key, preferred unit system (metric or imperial) and some basic preferences like the color of the note.
-5. **Set up ATP**: Fill in the race calendar and some basis stuff like start and end of the ATP-period, yearly TSS.
+5. **Set up ATP**: Fill in the race calendar and some basic stuff like start and end of the ATP-period, yearly TSS.
 Fill in the ATP period per week (e.g. BASE 1-1) and the recommended load is listed in the next collumn.
 Then you can distribute the load to different sport types like RUN and BIKE.
 In the sheet there is a check if the total of different weekely loads are equal to the recommended load.
 7. **Run**: Execute the scripts in the right order to sync your training plan with intervals.icu.
 8. **Check**: After running the first scripts the target_loads are placed in intervals.icu.
 4_LOAD_CHECK.py rerieves the actual planned load from the trainingplans.
 So you can easily check if plans in intervals.icu are compliant with the ATP.